 The first step in providing personalized service is knowing each of your customers’ needs and wants.
 One of the best ways to do that is to track their behaviors.

 Which pages have they visited on your website?
 What have they purchased in the past?
 Have they ever called or emailed with a problem or question?

 You may have many potential touch points with just one customer.
 When you have hundreds or thousands of customers, you likely can’t track that amount of information in a spreadsheet easily.
-That’s where lead management and monitoring tools come in.
+That’s why lead management, monitoring, and other automation tools are so useful.